cbarrazaa1/TutoresTEC/README.md

 <a name="tech"></a>
 ## Technologies
-The technologies and web development tools used for this web project where: React.js, Heroku, MongoDB, mLab, JSON, Github, Postman.
+The technologies and web development tools used for this web project were: React.js, Heroku, MongoDB, mLab, JSON, Github, Postman.

 <a name="usage"></a>
 ## Usage